SoulKeY30/UE5-ApparatusECS-CrowdBattlePlugin/README.md

 This project is developed and tested by UE5.3 on Windows.

 The performance test result is 60+fps running 10000 agents and 30+fps running 20000 agents on i9-9900k and rts2080ti.

+This project uses ecs for logic and niagara+vat as the rendering solution.

+This project uses rvo2 for avoidance/collision.

+This project uses neighbour grid for collision detection and flow field for navigation.

+THis project includes an editor utility widget that allows users to set up a new agent with only 1 click of a button.